- Best-in-class hybrid fuel economy

 MyLincoln Touch is also standard.
 It controls infotainment, climate, navigation, and secondary vehicle systems with voice commands, touchscreen taps, or steering-wheel toggling.
 Our usual caveat applies here; MyLincoln Touch is a complex system with a steep learning curve, and in our experience, only about 75 percent of the voice commands make it through to actual execution, whether it's finding a track name from an audio source or hitting the right destination from the navigation database.
 The screen layouts have become clearer and response times don't seem to be the issue they were when the system was launched in the 2011 model year, but we've also found some similar Bluetooth-dropping bugs in Cadillac's CUE.

-Like the Ford Fusion, its corporate cousin, the Ford Fusion, the MKZ comes equipped with a four-cylinder engine as standard equipment.
-In this case, the 2.0-liter turbocharged four-cylinder in the MKZ delivers EPA-rated fuel economy just shy of that of the Fusion.
+The 2.0-liter turbocharged four-cylinder in the base MKZ delivers EPA-rated fuel economy just shy of that of the Fusion.
 It's 22 miles per gallon city, 33 mpg highway, or 26 mpg combined in front-drive MKZ sedans; in all-wheel-drive form, it's pegged at 22/31 mpg, or 25 mpg combined.